Scope Creep: Definition, Causes and How to Prevent It

 Having these conversations before you begin your project will help you avoid potentially awkward interactions down the road, ensure the client is mindful of your time, and keep your compensation in check.

-5. Host a kick off meeting
+5. Host a kick-off meeting

-Once you have a detailed scope of work and backup plan in place, start your project with a kick-off meeting.
+Once you have your detailed scope of work and backup plan in place, start your project with a kick-off meeting.
 A kick-off meeting allows you to get all of the project stakeholders together for one last review before the project begins.
 During the meeting, review roles and accountability, project milestones, and define a process for checking in and reporting on project status.

 6. Communicate clearly and often